vutran1710/PyrateLimiter/README.md

 #### SQLiteBucket

 If you need to persist the bucket state, a SQLite backend is available.
+The SQLite bucket works in sync manner.

 Manully create a connection to Sqlite and pass it along with the table name to the bucket class: